-The latest, and surprisingly controversial, movement in safety culture priorities for the business.
+The latest, and surprisingly controversial, movement in safety culture priorities for business is Zero Harm.

 The concept of zero harm works off the ideology that every employee, contractor, and visitor who enters a work site should be able to rely on an intact and safe working environment every single day.